Frequently Asked Questions

-Yes, the Business Partner of the Year award recognises the vital work performed by office staff or your spousal partner.
+Yes, the Business Partner Award recognises the vital work performed by office staff or your spousal partner.
 This essential ‘behind the scenes’ work often keeps the business running smoothly and allows you to maximise your hours on-site.
-To enter to the Business Partner of the Year award, see our website or call your local office on 1300 650 620.
+To enter, see the Business Partner Award page or call your local office on 1300 650 620.

 What information do I need to submit with my entry?

 Basically, you need to submit all the details you put into your council or local authority when submitting plans for approval.
 All entries need to contain:

 - Project price – provide a copy of the page of your contract that states the contract price with client signature, plus include any variations and itemised works by owner/others